PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World + JobSystem/Tutorials/Simple Planet System/english.md

 TODO finish Mock tutorial in The-Teaching-Handbook repo TODO add planetary gravity and orientation
-TODO show player controller code change for making the planet
+TODO show player controller code change for making the planet TODO make a really good video about the tutorial to get people interested in the course

 You can join my discord for help from me! https://discord.gg/QhqTE4t2tR